LINCKODE/Matrixinator/README.md

 	- To start Matrixinator type `java -jar Matrixinator-X.X.X.jar` replacing the X with the version you downloaded.
 - Linux / MacOS:
 	- Open a terminal.
-	- Navigate to the folder you saved the Matrixinator jar using `cd` and `dir`.
+	- Navigate to the folder you saved the Matrixinator jar using `cd` and `ls`.
 	- To start Matrixinator type `java -jar Matrixinator-X.X.X.jar` replacing the X with the version you downloaded.

 ## How do you used it?